Creativity Found: Finding Creativity Later in Life

 Yeah, so that worked out really well.
 And you were in the right place at the right time.

-So yeah, cuz I mean, I had a conversation with some of the people in chemistry and they said, Well, if you want to do your fourth year, which was you could just graduate off to three, which would have been fine.
-Then all you have to do theoretical chemistry.
-Now, theoretical Computational Chemistry, is calculating the energies of water particles most of the time.
+I think so, yeah.
+Because, I mean, I had a conversation with some of the people in chemistry and they said, well, if you want to do your fourth year, which was you could just graduate after three, which would have been fine, then you have to do theoretical chemistry.
+Now, theoretical computational chemistry is calculating the energies of water particles.
+Most of the time.
 I need to say no more.
 If that's my only option, I won't do a fourth year.

 Claire Waite Brown: